Mohammed55Z/Zenful/README.md

 ## **Customization Tips**

-* Want to tweak the mauve accent?
-Open `Zenppuccin.css` under `Zen-Catppuccin/` and adjust the `--zen-primary-color` or other CSS variables.
 * Prefer fewer animations?
 In `Nebula.css`, comment out or reduce the animation durations in the `@keyframes` sections.

 Enjoy your freshly “zen-ified” browser!
 If you’d like further tweaks—whether lighter, darker, or more playful—just dive into the CSS or ask ChatGPT for custom snippets. 😊